amoamare/Console-Service-Tool/README.md

 A: Long answer, Check Trouble shooting.

+#### Q: I need to convert my disk drive console to digital.
+Can this tool do that?

+A: Yes, open C.S.T under PlayStation 5 NOR tools, select browse and open your disk drive console's NOR dump.
+Change from Disk to Digtal then save your patched NOR.
+Flash the patched NOR back to your console.
+Your console will now boot as digital.

 ## Hardware Recommended
 UART Interface 3.3v
 For ease of use recommend the USB to TTL found here: https://www.amazon.com/gp/product/B0B1HYCN34/ref=ppx_yo_dt_b_search_asin_image?ie=UTF8&psc=1